 The Sydney exchange program is designed for juniors and is open to students from the colleges of Engineering and Science.
 Students in Arts and Letters, especially pre-professional and anthropology majors, may also apply.
 The University of Sydney is Australia's first university (opened in 1852) and it continues to provide strong academic programming and student support as a member of Australia's prestigious "Group of Eight" research-intensive universities.
-Engineering & IT, Health Science, Law, Medicine, Nursing, Pharmacy, Science, Agriculture, and Veterinary Science represent just a few of the disciplines that are represented at the University of Sydney and in their research centers.
-Students live and study in the heart of the vibrant city of Sydney.
+Engineering & IT, Health Science, Law, Medicine, Nursing, Pharmacy, Science, Agriculture, and Veterinary Science represent just a few of the disciplines that are represented at the University.